apioo/fusio/public/help/routes.md

 ### Action

 The action contains the business logic of your API endpoints.
-It i.e. selects or inserts entries from a database or pushes a new entry to an message queue.
+It i.e. selects or inserts entries from a database or pushes a new entry to a message queue.